Browser does not support script.

-The Pure Mathematics Group has internationally renowned research groups in algebra, analysis and combinatorics.
+The Pure Mathematics Group has internationally renowned research groups in algebra; analysis; combinatorics and probability; and geometry and mathematical physics.

 The Applied Mathematics Group is recognised for world leading and internationally excellent research and has collaborations with researchers from industry, healthcare, and other areas of science and engineering.